 Teaching Life Skills through Stage Skills

-In 15 years, the Springer Theatre Academy has outgrown its facilities, growing from 200 students to more than 800.
-The Springer Theatre Academy's success has been a catalyst for a performing arts boom in the Columbus area, providing well-trained, motivated students and educational resources to theatre and music programs in schools, colleges and churches throughout the region.
+Founded in 1996, the training program of the State Theatre of Georgia has grown from 200 students to over 700.
+The Springer Theatre Academy’s success has been the catalyst for the performing arts boom in the Columbus area, providing well-trained, highly-motivated young artists and valuable educational resources to boost theatre and music programs in schools, colleges and theatre companies throughout the region.

-Our staff of professional actors, directors, teachers and technicians are skilled at what they do, offering students the best training in the Southeast.
-They are also people who care about young people and are committed to sharing the craft and joy of theatre.
+Our staff of professional actors, directors, theatre teachers and technicians are skilled at what they do, offering students the best training available in the Southeast.
+But they are also people who care deeply about young people and are passionately committed to sharing with them the joy and craft of theatre.

 Dorothy W. "Dot" McClure, long-time theatre educator and namesake of the Dorothy W. McClure Springer Theatre Academy, is part of the heroic group of local arts patrons who saved the Springer from the wrecking ball in the 1960s.
 Dot and her co-visionaries restored the Springer to Edwardian splendor and propelled it forward to become the State Theatre of Georgia, a National Historic Landmark and a regional theatre known for the excellence of its production, as a spawning ground for new plays and a teaching theatre with the largest theatre academy in the Southeast.

 The Springer Theatre Academy acknowledges generous support from the McClure Family Foundation, the J.W. & Ethel I. Woodruff Foundation, the Columbus Cultural Arts Alliance, the John S. and James L. Knight Foundation and the Georgia Council for the Arts.